Having been salt cured, bacalhau (codfish) is extremely versatile, and can be virtually cooked in every way, shape and form.

 Esquina da Fé

 This is a family business where the food is traditional and tasty, with generous portions (consider ordering half portions).
-They have at least five dishes of cod on the menu, as well as other typical Portuguese dishes.
-The menu is not in English, and the waiter speaks no English.
+They have at least five dishes of cod on the menu, as well as other classic Portuguese dishes.
+However, the menu is not in English, and the waiter speaks no English.

 Rua da Fé 60, daily 10am-midnight, average price for 2: €30